Ruffle (software): Background

 Adobe announced in 2017 that it would stop supporting Flash Player on January 1, 2021, encouraging the use of HTML5 instead.
-That same year The New York Times began working on archiving old web content so readers could view webpages as they were originally published, and now uses Ruffle for old Flash content.
+That same year The New York Times began working on archiving old web content, so that readers could view webpages as they were originally published, and now uses Ruffle for old Flash content.

-Adobe started blocking the use of Flash Player on January 12, 2021 using a kill switch.
-Various websites, including governmental and educational ones, were not prepared for the shutoff and stopped working.
+Adobe started blocking the use of Flash Player versions newer than 32.0.0.371 on January 12, 2021, using a kill switch.
+Various websites, including governmental and educational ones, were not prepared for the shut-off and abruptly stopped working.

 Ruffle

 Mike Welsh, who worked at Newgrounds until 2012, previously worked on an open source project named Swivel to archive Flash content into videos.

 In 2016, Welsh began a project called Fluster.
-Later renamed Ruffle, this project would morph into a Flash Player emulator written in Rust, with a desktop and web client.
+Later renamed Ruffle, this project would morph into a Flash Player emulator, with a desktop and web client.

-Websites using Ruffle
+Release history for desktop operating systems

+Adoption

-Between 2019 and 2020, some websites announced they would be using Ruffle.
+Since 2019, some websites have announced that they would be using Ruffle.

 Newgrounds founder Tom Fulp said they realized "the end of Flash was coming" in 2010, but did not know when.
 In 2019, Newgrounds announced it was sponsoring the development of Ruffle, and would use it for all Flash content, starting with animations and later interactive games.
 The switch allowed Newgrounds to offer some touch-friendly games on mobile for the first time.
-Founder Tom Fulp told The Washington Post: "We've been integrating Ruffle with the site and so far, the majority of content [on Newgrounds] from before 2007 is running with Ruffle."
+Fulp told The Washington Post: "We've been integrating Ruffle with the site and so far, the majority of content on Newgrounds from before 2007 is running with Ruffle".

-In 2020, Coolmath Games announced that that they would be using technologies such as Ruffle to make Flash content playable.
+In 2020, Coolmath Games announced that they would be using technologies such as Ruffle to make Flash content playable.

 In November 2020, Internet Archive announced they will be using Ruffle to preserve Flash games and animations.
-Jason Scott, an archivist at the Internet Archive, said: "I looked into adding it to the Internet Archive system, and it took less than a day and a half because it was so well made."
+Jason Scott, an archivist at the Internet Archive, said: "I looked into adding it to the Internet Archive system, and it took less than a day and a half because it was so well made".

 In December 2020, Armor Games announced that Ruffle had been chosen as their player for Flash content.

 Homestar Runner has also announced the implementation of Ruffle for their cartoons and games.
 Though certain elements of the website itself are currently unsupported by the emulator, most of the site's content has shifted to containment within a Ruffle window at the very least.
-Aside from the official website, this change was also soft announced via Strong Bad's Twitter account.
+In addition to the official website, this change was soft announced via Strong Bad's Twitter account.

+In July 2023, Neopets announced that the usage of Ruffle was being explored to speed up the process of bringing back broken Flash games and other content to the website.